skypjack/entt/docs/md/entity.md

 ## Sorting: is it possible?

-Sorting entities and components is possible with `EnTT`.<br/>
+Sorting entities and components is possible with `EnTT`.
+In particular, it's feasible with an in-place algorithm that doesn't require memory allocations nor anything else and is therefore particularly convenient.<br/>
-There are two functions that respond to slightly different needs:
+With this in mind, there are two functions that respond to slightly different
+needs:

 * Components can be sorted either directly: